 David was born in Salem, Massachusetts to Margaret and Robert Petit.
 He was the third of six children.
-The family later moved to New Hampshire where he was raised.
-At the age of sixteen, David traveled alone to Europe and began studying in the Anthroposophic communities of England and Germany which were founded by Austrian philosopher, social thinker, and architect, Rudolf Steiner.
+The family later moved to New Hampshire where he lived until, at the age of sixteen, he traveled to Europe and began studying in the Anthroposophic communities of England and Germany, founded by Austrian philosopher, social thinker, and architect Rudolf Steiner.

 David graduated from Eurythemeum College in Stuggart, Germany in 1981 where he studied Eurythmy (an expressive movement art), acting, choreography, directing, music, literature, and philosophy.
-He stayed in Europe for a total of thirteen years and became a well-known performer and director of plays that toured throughout Western Europe, East Germany, and Poland.
-While living in Germany, he also studied Waldorf pedagogy and eventually taught theatre to high school students.
-He returned to the United States in 1986, where he met and married Lama Tsultrim Allione.
-David became her student, and together they founded Tara Mandala.
-David built the dream that Lama Tsultrim had carried with her since she was a nun, of a retreat center in the west dedicated to the sacred feminine.
+He stayed in Europe for a total of thirteen years and became a well-known performer and director of plays and a theater company that toured throughout Western Europe, East Germany, and Poland.
+While living in Germany, he also studied Waldorf pedagogy and eventually taught theater to high school students.
+He returned to the United States in 1986, where he met Lama Tsultrim Allione because he was teaching her children in Spring Valley Waldorf School after she returned from seven years in Italy.
+David became her partner and her husband and helped to raise her children who adored him.
+Together they moved to Pagosa Springs, Colorado in 1994 and co-founded Tara Mandala.
+David built the dream that Lama Tsultrim had carried with her since she was a nun in her twenties, of a retreat center in the west dedicated to the interface of Buddhism and Western psychology.

-Two years before his death, Tsoknyi Rinpoche recognized that David was ready for the advanced Togyel (Leap Over) teachings.
+Two years before his death, Tsoknyi Rinpoche recognized that David was ready for the advanced Togal (Leap Over) teachings which lead to the rainbow body.
 David’s diligence with this high level of practice allowed him to reach liberation immediately after death, as confirmed by all of his teachers.
-He sat every day from 5:00 to 8:00 a.m. and, when possible, at sunset again, always outside, resting in the vast Colorado sky.
-In wintertime, he would come in covered with icicles.
+He sat every day from 5:00 to 8:00 a.m. and, when possible, at sunset again, always outside, resting his mind in the vast Colorado sky.
+Even in wintertime he continued his outdoor practice and he would come in afterwards covered with icicles.

 David Petit (1955-2010) died at his home, Hawk Hill Ranch adjoining Tara Mandala, during the early morning hours of July 22, 2010.
+That afternoon rainbows filled the sky at Tara Mandala.
 Immediately upon the discovery of his body, Lama Tsultrim, Khenpo Urgyen Wangchuk, and Lama Gyurme began Phowa, the transference of consciousness practice.
 Tulku Sang-ngag Rinpoche was contacted in Taiwan and gave instructions for handling the body and performing cremation.

 As family and sangha members were contacted and began to arrive, practice for David continued throughout the night.
-Lama Tsultrim’s son, Costanzo (Osel Dorje), was in one of the most remote areas of Tibet with his teacher Adzom Rinpoche, who told him of David’s death before the news had reached the monastery, and told him to prepare to leave.
-Costanzo received his advice and carried instructions from Adzom Rinpoche with him as he made the four-day journey back to Chengdu in thirty intense hours.
+Lama Tsultrim’s son, Costanzo (Tulku Ösel Dorje), was in one of the most remote areas of Tibet with his teacher, who told him of David’s death before the news had reached the monastery, and told him to prepare to leave.
+Costanzo received his advice and carried instructions from his teacher with him as he made the four-day journey back to Chengdu in 34 intense hours.

 When the ceremony began, feather-like clouds started to dance in delicate, woven layers across the early morning sky.
 Gathered sangha offered juniper branches and silk scarves with blessings and prayers for David’s journey.
 Brilliant shafts of light emanated in all directions from the sun, as traditional offerings of oil, grain, and flowers were made to the fire while David was visualized as the deity Vajrasattva in the center.

 For the next week a twenty-four hour vigil was held at the Stupa.
-During that time, rainbows appeared daily, and on the third night the rarest atmospheric phenomenon called a lunar rainbow stretched from the peak of Ekajati to Lama Tsultrim and David’s home.
+During that time, rainbows appeared daily, and on the third night during the full moon, the rarest atmospheric phenomenon called a lunar rainbow stretched from the peak of Ekajati to Lama Tsultrim and David’s home.

 For many days the fire smoldered and practice continued at the Stupa.
-On July 30th, a hot and dusty morning, Lama Tsultrim, Khenpo Urgyen, and Osel Dorje sifted through the ashes, discovering multi-colored fragments of bone and teeth.
+On July 30th, a hot and dusty morning, Lama Tsultrim, Khenpo Urgyen, Sherab, Aloka and Tulku Ösel Dorje sifted through the ashes, discovering multi-colored fragments of bone and teeth.
 The next day, David’s ashes were offered to the river as the community gathered in practice and prayer.
 When the ashes were released, the previously flat river swirled clockwise, generating an auspicious, white, foam-like flower which traveled downstream along with many tears.

-Each day during the 2010 Drub Chen, Tulku Sang-ngag Rinpoche poured purifying saffron water over the bones.
+Each day during the 2010 Drub Chen in August, Tulku Sang-ngag Rinpoche poured purifying saffron water over the bones.
 In accordance with Rinpoche’s instructions, many have practiced merging with David’s mindstream.
 Tsoknyi Rinpoche said that upon liberation David became the three kayas, and whenever he is invoked, he will be spontaneously present.
 Lama Tsultrim lovingly refers to him as “Dharmadatu Dave.”

 The Artist David Petit